open/close all folders

 - Even funnier, Wedge is unable to resist arguing with him about Fel being the best human pilot.

-- Elassar Targon, Master Of The Universe! ...For further context, Elassar is the first Wraith who comes straight out of the academy to the squad, rather than be taken in before being kicked out.
+- Elassar Targon, Master Of The Universe! ...For further context, Elassar is the first Wraith who comes straight out of the academy to the squad, rather than another screwball being given one last chance before being kicked out.
 Wes jokes that he wasn't nutty enough for the group.
 Elassar immediately adopts a swashbuckling pose and announces his mastery of the universe.
 Wes withdraws his objection.
 Wedge has to wonder if Elassar heard of Wraith's reputation and is playing along or if he's genuinely insane.

-- Gets even funnier when Elassar starts suggesting ways that specific pilots could use their unique skills and abilities to kill him.
+- Gets even funnier when Elassar starts suggesting ways that specific pilots could use their unique skills and abilities to accomplish this.
 Like how Corran Horn could use his experience as a detective to kill Elassar and leave no evidence.
 Or how Runt could use his Super Strength to rip Elassar's arm off and claim it was a handshaking accident.

 - During the briefing for Face's first run as mission planner and commander, Runt sneezes loudly after Face makes a call for comments or questions about the plan, leading Elassar (who is revealed to be extremely superstitious) to think that the mission was just jinxed (he's Right for the Wrong Reasons).
 Kell and Shalla reassure him by explaining that Runt is training to weaponize his nasal cavity, and has performed tests in which he perforated training dummies with ball bearings launched out of his nose!